 This is a quite useful utility.
 When working in a command line environment it is sometimes harder to know what a certain file is.
 This command will give you details of the file argument without having to resort to using a gui.
 It gives important details of whatever it is.
 The arguments will be the file you want information of.
 As you can see it says whether it is text or a directory.
 I also showed that you can have multiple options per line.
 It gives a nice output in the order that you asked.

-This essential Linux command is the foundational search command.
+This is one of the most important essential Linux commands and is the foundational search command.
 It is the most useful one in my opinion so it pays to know it well in how to use it.
 It can search in 1 or multiple files at once.
 You use it to look for strings of text that will identify something you are looking for.
 Its first argument is the pattern you are looking for.
 The you direct it where to look for that pattern at.
 There are various options for using this.

 The -c option lists all the files it finds a match in and then displays how many matches are in that file.
 This is useful for relevancy.
 The -color option will output any matches in color on your screen to make it easier to see what has been found.
 The -w option will look for any word that you use as an argument.
 This is also very useful.

-This essential Linux command is used for extracting or packing files.
+This becomes one of the essential Linux commands for you when you need to extract or pack files.
 Many times when you download something off the internet it will be in a version like this.
 Just use this utility to unpack it.

 - df -h [this shows your disk space]